ucb-ist-eas/ucb_rails_user/README.md

    * `logged_in_user` returns Alice
    * `current_user` returns Alice

-## Controller Methods
+## Auth Helpers

-If you followed the setup instructions above, your `ApplicationController` should be including `UcbRails::Concerns::ControllerMethods.` This provides a number of utility methods you can use in your controllers:
+If you followed the setup instructions above, your `ApplicationController` should be including `UcbRails::AuthConcerns.` This provides a number of utility methods you can use in your controllers:

   * `current_user`: returns the `User` instance for the currently logged-in user, or `nil` if user is not logged in.
 If the logged-in user is impersonating another user, this will return the impersonated user
   * `logged_in_user`: this returns the user who logged in with their Calnet credentials, even if that user is impersonating another user